microsoftgraph/msgraph-sdk-powershell/README.md

-# Microsoft Graph PowerShell SDK
+# Microsoft Graph PowerShell SDK (pre-alpha)
-The Microsoft Graph Powershell SDK is collection of PowerShell modules that conatain cmdlets that can be used to make Microsoft Graph REST calls.
+The Microsoft Graph Powershell SDK will be a collection of PowerShell modules that conatain cmdlets that can be used to make Microsoft Graph REST calls.
+Currently we are just building the infrastructure in order to generate the modules.
+Stay tuned!

 ## Generate Module
 1. [Download](https://github.com/PowerShell/PowerShell/releases/tag/v6.2.2) and install PowerShell.